Celebrate the Night is a free Halloween-themed community event in Maple Ridge that features fireworks on the weekend before October 31st.

 Celebrate the Night Community Event and Fireworks

-Celebrate the Night is a free family-friendly event that features pretty lights, lanterns, craft activities, games and food trucks.
-Last year there was also East Indian Diwali music and dancing.
-Another highlight of the event of course is the fireworks which usually blast off starting at around 7:30 pm.
+Celebrate the Night is a free family-friendly event that features pretty lights, lanterns, craft activities, a costume contest and food trucks.
+In 2021 there were also short plays and a shadow puppet performance.
+A top highlight at the event of course was the fireworks which blasted off at the end of the night.

 Below is a video of the Celebrate the Night event from a couple of years ago to show you what the Halloween festivities look like in Maple Ridge.

 Below are some suggestions to help you make the most out of your visit to Maple Ridge and the Celebrate the Night event:

 TIP #1: Memorial Peace Park is located in the heart of Maple Ridge at 22407 Dewdney Trunk Road.
 There is a fair bit of parking in the area, but not a ton.
 Try to arrive early and be prepared to walk a bit.

 TIP #2: The event happens rain or shine, so, if it looks like rain, still go but remember to take your umbrella and waterproof gear.

 TIP #3: Make a day out of your trip and explore the area.
 Kanaka Creek Regional Park is close by and Alouette Lake and Golden Ears Provincial Park aren’t too far away either.
 All are beautiful this time of year and great places for a walk.